iter8-tools/iter8/content/integrations/kui.md

 npm ci
 ```

-To run the Kui Terminal, use:
+To run the KUI Terminal, use:

 ```sh
 npm start